syncfusion-content/javascript-docs/js/Chart/Exporting.md

 ## Image Exporting

 The chart can be exported to image when it is rendered in canvas.
-To render a chart in canvas, set **enableCanvasRendering** option as *true*.
-To export chart use **export** method of chart.
-Refer online [KB for exporting](http://www.syncfusion.com/kb/5045) to know more about chart exporting.
+To render a chart in canvas, set the **enableCanvasRendering** option to *true*.
+To export the chart, you can use the **export** method of the chart.
+Refer to the online [KB for exporting](http://www.syncfusion.com/kb/5045) to know more about chart exporting.

-N> Exporting chart as an image, is supported in all major browser except Internet Explorer due to its restriction towards client side download.
+N> Exporting chart as an image is supported in all major browsers except Internet Explorer due to its restriction towards client side download.

 {% highlight html %}